ericjanto/personal-blog/content/pages/me.md

 - En avril, à Paris.
 Original song by Charles Trenet, transcription by Weissenberg
 - Ballade No. 4, Chopin

-These are the songs or pieces I've been listening to the most lately: [On Repeat (Spotify)](https://open.spotify.com/playlist/37i9dQZF1EpihlA9BnKwgw?si=DPSDZrdBR1eBdU7-rdnX4w)
+These are the songs or pieces I've been listening to the most recently: [On Repeat (Spotify)](https://open.spotify.com/playlist/37i9dQZF1EpihlA9BnKwgw?si=DPSDZrdBR1eBdU7-rdnX4w)

 ### Spoon List